Northern Gas Networks: get connected in 5 steps

 Get connected or make changes

-To contact the Connections Team at Northern Gas Networks, you can either call 0800 040 7766 or send and email to email@example.com.
+To contact the Connections Team at Northern Gas Networks, you can either call 0800 040 7766 or send an email to firstname.lastname@example.org.

 This team will help you to make arrangements to either get connected to the gas mains or to have gas pipes or your gas meter relocated.